 I am using 18650 here because it’s more common and widely available online for purchase.

 Sony VTC5A (US18650VTC5A) and VTC6 (US18650VTC6) are the popular choice and rated for 2600mAh and 3000mAh respectively.
-VTC5A has higher discharge rate (35A) than VTC6 (30A), but also slightly less flight time.
+VTC5A has higher discharge rate (25A) than VTC6 (20A), but also slightly less flight time.
 I am using Panasonic NCR18650B in this build log just because I have some spare, and they do work fine for my setup.
-But try to get the VTC cells if you can, they do have better discharge rates.
+But try to get the VTC cells if you can, they do have much better discharge rates.

 Buy 18650 Batteries Here: